 For a simulation of the difference between traditional and spaced review, check this animation:

 Spaced repetition software allows you to study the words you really need to study and stop wasting time reviewing what you already know

-Of course, if you’re a beginner or intermediate students, your deck will be much, much smaller.
-You will still need to practise more for each word, but at least you will make sure you’re not forgetting what you’ve learnt so far.
+Of course, if you’re a beginner or intermediate student, your deck will be much, much smaller.
+You will need to spend more time on each word, but at least you will make sure you’re not forgetting what you’ve spent so much effort learning.

 In addition, there are a variety of other programs out there and I’m simply going to list them so you can try them out if you want to:

 Of these, Pleco and Skritter are developed specifically for Chinese.
 Skritter is the only alternative that focuses mainly on handwriting.